atrinh0/sourdough/README.md

 Step | Task | Duration until next step
 --|--|--
-1 | Remove starter from the fridge (40g) add 40g rye flour and 40ml water, mix well and keep at room temperature out of the sun | Wait until volume has doubled (2-6 hours)
+1 | Remove starter from the fridge (40g) add 40g rye flour and 40ml water, mix well and keep at room temperature out of the sun. (_Protip: Use rubber band to indicate the original volume, see above image_) | Wait until volume has doubled (2-6 hours)
 2 | Spoon 80g of risen starter into a large mixing bowl, put remaining 40g starter back into the fridge | 3 | Add 300ml water into the same bowl, mix well |
 4 | Add 400g flour (see above for types), and 8g of table salt, mix until no dry parts left, cover with lid | Wait 30 minutes